HoratioConkerhead/stitched-up-companion/docs/data_format_documentation.md

     id: 'technique_id',           // Unique identifier
     title: 'Technique Name',      // Name of the spy technique
     description: 'Description of the technique',
+    introducedInChapter: 'chapter_id', // Required: earliest chapter where this technique is described
     historicalContext: 'Historical background of this spy method',
     examples: [                   // How it was used in the book 'Example from book 1',